US-based Internships

 Bianca Patel

-Bianca worked as the Community Engagement Program Analyst at The Nature Conservancy where she collected data and conducted an analysis of urban engagement and conservation efforts across 24 US cities.
+Bianca was Community Engagement Program Analyst at The Nature Conservancy where she collected data and conducted an analysis of urban engagement and conservation efforts across 24 US cities.
 As the project lead, she developed the interview guide, conducted interviews with city leaders, and coded and analyzed the data.
 As an integral part of the Community Engagement team, Bianca 1) compiled and shared tools, innovations, and best practices for equitable and sustained engagement, 2) informed and prioritized programmatic strategies, and 3) developed future community engagement plans.
 This dynamic project was supervised by Emory MDP Alumna, Myriam Dormer (MDP 2013).
 To learn more about their experience working together check out the MDP In The News story, What Is In Mentorship?

 Fiona Cooper

-Fiona interned with the Knowledge Management and Learning team at CARE International, working to understand the different failures identified from their evaluations of their projects around the world.
+Fiona served with the Knowledge Management and Learning team at CARE International, working to understand the different failures identified from their evaluations of their projects around the world.
 As a part of the, team she updated and maintained the CARE internal database library and the external library by collecting and analyzing different '5 minutes of inspirations' and project briefs.
 The Failures Project involved using MAXQDA to analyze the evaluations and organize them under a series of codes developed prior to the project.
 Then, they collected, coded, and analyzed the data to understand which failures were most common, which failures often came together, and how different regions were impacted by failures.
 With the support of Katie Pons (MDP 2019 and former CARE intern), Fiona wrote a report and produced several podcasts centered on the learnings and how this information might be used in the future.

 Habitat for Humanity InternationalHabitatforHumanity.png